Making a Will in Ireland

 - requires the input of a medical opinion, and /or

-- deal with circumstances that requires detailed legal advice,
+- deal with circumstances that require detailed legal advice,

 - deals with substantial properties and assets over one million euro

-Then the expertise, responsibility, care and attention to detail, and time drafting and advising you regarding mattesr will increase, and this additional professional time in turn increases the applicable fee.
+Then the expertise, responsibility, care, attention to detail, and time drafting and advising you regarding matters will increase, and this additional professional time in turn increases the applicable fee.

-Do I need a Solicitor to make a Will?
+Do I need a Solicitor to make a Will in Ireland?
 Why not just make a home crafted Will?

 Some people will create their own will in order to save time and legal costs.
 Even if the will has been drafted in accordance with the required principals, it is still open to challenge before the Court.
 If a testator has not taken proper legal advice, it can easily be assumed that the will is not valid.
 This is not necessarily true, but it can be quite costly if a challenge is brought before the Courts.